lvcabral/brs-engine/docs/contributing.md

 Any contibutions you're willing to make are _super_ appreciated.
 That includes a wide variety of things &ndash; not just code!

 ## Types of Contributions
 Since this project is still maturing, many of its initial contributions will take the form of new features or bug fixes.
-Even if you're not familiar with TypeScript, you can still help make `brs` a more accurate interpreter for the BrightScript language.
+Even if you're not familiar with TypeScript, you can still help make `brs-emu` a more accurate interpreter for the BrightScript language.
 You can:

-1. Improve documentation for BrightScript's quirks (even minor typoe fixes are helpful!)
+1. Improve documentation for BrightScript's quirks (even minor typos fixes are helpful!)
 2. File issues demonstrating where this implementation diverges from the reference one (i.e. on a Roku device)
 3. Add end-to-end tests in BrightScript to help exercise find bugs
 4. Use `brs-emu` and tell your friends about it